Online Economics Courses for Credit

 Massachusetts Institute of Technology

-- Behavioral Economics and Finance looks at the psychology behind economics, including the impact of self-control and thinking processes.
-Students can download lecture notes and handouts in PDF form.
-Three problem sets with no solutions are included for practice in this graduate-level course.
+- Behavioral Economics and Finance: This graduate-level course looks at the psychology behind economics, including the impact of self-control and thinking processes.
+Topics also include mental accounting, altruism and anomalies of financial markets.
+Students can download lecture notes and handouts in PDF form and access three problem sets with no solutions.
+Two required textbooks for this course are Choices, Values and Frames and Inefficient Capital Markets: An Introduction to Behavioral Finance.

-- Economics and Psychology examines how psychological tests have been used to learn about economic thinking and behavior.
-Lecture notes for most lessons are available for downloading, and students can access problem sets, but not the solutions.
-Two textbooks are required, and links to some supplemental readings are provided.
+- Economics and Psychology: In this course is an examination of how psychological tests have been used to learn about economic thinking and behavior.
+Specific topics covered include game theory, hedonic adaptation, bounded rationality and a lack of patience.
+Lecture notes for most lessons are available for downloading, and students can access problem sets but not the solutions.
+Two textbooks are required: Inefficient Capital Markets: An Introduction to Behavioral Finance and The Winner's Curse: Paradoxes and Anomalies of Economic Life.

 The Open University

-- Economics Explains Discrimination in the Labour Market views workplace discrimination from an economist's perspective.
+- Economics Explains Discrimination in the Labour Market: This course examines workplace discrimination from an economist's perspective as well as microeconomic theory and the application of theories and models to analyze economic issues.
 Students can download lectures with illustrations and graphics.
 Learning activities are included with some lessons.
+Available download formats include Microsoft Word, Kindle and PDF.

-- Financial Markets takes a look at the institutions in our society that help manage risk while encouraging business.
-Students have access to 23 video lectures, some with quizzes.
-The lessons include links to reading assignments that can be found for free online.
-Practice and real exams, along with solutions, are available.
+- Financial Markets: Students taking this course can learn about the institutions in our society that help manage risk while encouraging business.
+They can also develop an understanding of banking industries and principles of behavioral finance.
+Students have access to 23 video lectures, some with quizzes, as well as exams with solutions.
+The lessons include links to reading assignments, some of which can be found for free online.
 Two textbooks are required, and there is a lengthy list of recommended readings.

-- Financial Theory goes over how the U.S. financial system fits into the global economy through 26 video lectures.
+- Financial Theory: This course goes over how the U.S. financial system fits into the global economy through 26 video lectures.
+Topics covered in this course include efficient markets, corporate stocks, investment banks and real estate.
+Students can learn from exploring downloadable lectures and reading two textbooks and multiple additional texts.
 Students should be proficient in arithmetic and elementary mathematics before starting the course.